Bouffées de chaleur : Les différentes causes et les solutions naturelles associées

 • Are you experiencing hot flashes before your period starts?

-You can also help your body slow down the synthesis of estrogen so that the drop is less brutal thanks to medicinal plants such as Chasteberry .
-Taken at the time when the ovaries produce our estrogen, it is known to help them slow down the production of this hormone and helps our body restart a “normal” synthesis of our hormones.
+You can also help your body slow down estrogen synthesis so that the drop is less sudden with medicinal plants like Chasteberry .
+Taken at the time when the ovaries are producing our estrogen, it is known to help them slow down the production of this hormone and helps our body restart a "normal" synthesis of our hormones.

 To make your life easier, our CYCLENDO formula contains Chasteberry as well as zinc bisglycinate and Rhodiola, a plant that helps manage stress.